blacktm/jekyll-template/README.md

 ---
 ```

-## Editing the Template
+## Maintaining the Template

-To help keep the template easy to upgrade and maintain, don't edit any files or directories named `template`.
+When using this template for your own site, try not to edit any files or directories named `template` for ease of updating and maintaining.

 ## Why Make a Template?